ZhikangNiu/encodec-pytorch/README.md

 6. the loss is not converged to zero, but the model can be used to compress and decompress the audio. you can use the `compression.sh` to test your model in every log_interval epoch.
 7. the original paper dataset is larger than 17000h, but I only use LibriTTS960h to train the model, so the model is not good enough.
 If you want to train a better model, you can use the larger dataset.
 8. **The code is not well tested, so there may be some bugs.
 If you encounter any problems, you can open an issue or contact me by email.**
-9. When I add AMP training, I found the RVQ loss always be `nan`, and I use L2 norm to normalized quantize and x, like the code
+9. When I add AMP training, I found the RVQ loss always be `nan`, and I use L2 norm to normalized quantize and x, like the code -> actually, it's unstable.
     ```python
         quantize = F.normalize(quantize)
         commit_loss = F.mse_loss(quantize.detach(), x)